Hoyasumii/avengers-endgame/README.md

 [Nat starts to cry as she tries to hold back her tears miserably.]

-STEVE ROGERS: You know I'd offer to cook you dinner but you seem pretty mi
+STEVE ROGERS: You know I'd offer to cook you dinner but you seem pretty mis